AshIgnYeo/zil-ecosystem/projects/tyron/project.md

 ---
 name: TYRON Network
-description: A network of decentralized identities that centres the control of information around you, the user.
-Your decentralized identity has Web3 wallets to give you complete control over your financial data, powered by the online security of Zilliqa and W3C Decentralized Identifiers (DIDs).
+description: A decentralized network of self-sovereign identities that centres the control of information around you, the user.
+Your SSI has Web3 wallets to give you complete control over your financial data, powered by the online security of Zilliqa and W3C Decentralized Identifiers (DIDs).
 categories: wallet,defi,stablecoin,token,dao,governance,web3
 status: Live
 twitter: https://twitter.com/ssiprotocol